 - (A) The following Financial Statements are filed as a part of this report: - a.
-Public Service Enterprise Group Incorporated's Consolidated Balance Sheets as of December 31, 2022 and 2021 and the related Consolidated Statements of Operations, Comprehensive Income, Cash Flows and Stockholders' Equity for the three years ended December 31, 2022 on pages 60 through 65. - b.
-Public Service Electric and Gas Company's Consolidated Balance Sheets as of December 31, 2022 and 2021 and the related Consolidated Statements of Operations, Comprehensive Income, Cash Flows and Common Stockholder's Equity for the three years ended December 31, 2022 on pages 66 through 71. - (B) The following documents are filed as a part of this report: - PSEG's Financial Statement Schedules: a.

-Schedule II-Valuation and Qualifying Accounts for each of the three years in the period ended December 31, 2022 (page 162).

-b.
-PSE&G's Financial Statement Schedules:

-Schedule II-Valuation and Qualifying Accounts for each of the three years in the period ended December 31, 2022 (page 162).
+Public Service Enterprise Group Incorporated's Consolidated Balance Sheets as of December 31, 2023 and 2022 and the related Consolidated Statements of Operations, Comprehensive Income, Cash Flows and Stockholders' Equity for the three years ended December 31, 2023 on pages 60 through 65. - b.
+Public Service Electric and Gas Company's Consolidated Balance Sheets as of December 31, 2023 and 2022 and the related Consolidated Statements of Operations, Comprehensive Income, Cash Flows and Common Stockholder's Equity for the three years ended December 31, 2023 on pages 66 through 71. - (B) The following documents are filed as a part of this report: - a.
+PSEG's Financial Statement Schedules: - Schedule II-Valuation and Qualifying Accounts for each of the three years in the period ended December 31, 2023 (page 157). - b.
+PSE&G's Financial Statement Schedules: - Schedule II-Valuation and Qualifying Accounts for each of the three years in the period ended December 31, 2023 (page 157).